pybricks/pybricks-micropython/README.md

 ## Pybricks and Upstream MicroPython

-We are actively contributing to upstream MicroPython instead of forking it into a whole new project.
+The Pybricks authors are actively contributing to upstream MicroPython instead of forking it into a whole new project.
+In essence, Pybricks just adds a family of `ports`.

 To streamline development and releases, we do maintain a fork of `micropython` [here][pybricks/micropython].
-It essentially just adds the repository that you are reading right now, as a git submodule.
-It also adds a few minor patches.
-Every once in a while, that repository gets updated with all the latest and greatest that upstream [`micropython`][micropython/micropython] has to offer.
+This adds a few minor patches that haven't made it upstream yet.
+Every once in a while, that repository gets rebased with all the latest and greatest that upstream [`micropython`][micropython/micropython] has to offer.

 Summing up:

-- [`pybricks/micropython`][pybricks/micropython]: fork of
-  [upstream MicroPython][micropython/micropython] that is included as a submodule in the main `pybricks/micropython` repository.
 - [`pybricks/pybricks-micropython`][pybricks-micropython]: Main repo for all
   Pybricks firmware.
-This has a continuous master branch that never breaks.
+This has a continuous master branch.
+- [`pybricks/micropython`][pybricks/micropython]: fork of
+  [upstream MicroPython][micropython/micropython] that is included as a submodule in the main `pybricks-micropython` repository.
+This gets occasionally rebased.

 ## Cloning